-From the station to the Village you can walk up the famous Lardarina Staircase.
+From the station to the Borgo, you can go up by walking along the famous Lardarina Staircase.
 This steep uphill walk takes around 20 minutes.

-Using the car to reach Corniglia is not complicated even if the village is served by a rather small car park of about 90 places.
+Using the car to reach Corniglia is not at all complicated even if the village is served by a rather small car park of about 90 spaces.
 In the summer months it fills up quickly in the early hours of the day.